OneMadGypsy/upy-motion/README.md

 #### calibration

->The very first thing you should do is run the below script, When it completes it will print a small line of code that you need to copy and paste for use with the `ofs` argument.
+>The very first thing you should do is calibrate the device.
+When it completes it will print a small line of code that you need to copy and paste for use with the `ofs` argument.
 Failure to provide an `ofs` argument will result in your device auto-calibrating every time you instance it.
 Make sure your device is as flat and level as you can get it before running calibration.
 Only run calibration from a fresh power-up of the device.
-If you do a good job calibrating, the numbers this returns can be used constantly, and you should not need to calibrate again.
+If you do a good job calibrating, the numbers this returns can be used constantly, and you should not need to calibrate again unless you customize any of the device configuration arguments (ie. `clock`, `dlpf`, `rate`, `gyro` or `accel`).
+If you do intend to change any of the configuration arguments, you should add those changes to the script below before running it.

 ```python
 from mpu6050 import MPU6050